PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change: Current Curriculum for Testing

 \item Robustness to goal reformulation - Can the LLM recognize the same goal when specified in different ways?

 \item Ability to reuse plans - Can the LLM recognize scenarios where it can reuse part or the whole of the original plan to achieve the new goal?

-\item Replanning - Can the LLM replan for cases where an unexpected change is reported? \item Plan Generalization - Can the LLM take specific plans, extract underlying procedural patterns and apply them to a new instance? \end{enumerate} Out of the seven test cases, the first two test cases correspond to actual planning problems (i.e. plan generation and cost-optimal planning) and the rest correspond to simpler auxiliary tasks related to reasoning about action and change.
+\item Replanning - Can the LLM replan for cases where an unexpected change is reported? \item Plan Generalization - Can the LLM take specific plans, extract underlying procedural patterns and apply them to a new instance?